 Below I have listed some basic Linux commands.
 Read the description of each, and carry out any exercises given.
-Note that many of these commands are equivalent to what you can do in a graphical environment, and there is a file explorer available to you on your desktop, but these can serve as a reference in case you are in a Linux environment without a graphical system on top of it (such as when you type commands directly in a terminal window).
+Many of these commands are equivalent to what you can do in a graphical environment, and there is a file explorer available to you on your desktop, but these can serve as a reference in case you are in a Linux environment without a graphical system on top of it (such as when you type commands directly in a terminal window).
+Having an understanding of these and other Linux commands will be very helpful not only in this class, but in other CSE courses too.

 • Is - This command gives a listing of the files in a directory.
-Without any arguments, it provides a listing of the files in the current directory, and is therefore equivalent to ls.
+Without any arguments, it provides a listing of the files in the current directory, and is therefore equivalent to ls .

-If you specify a directory using a path, ls will respond with a listing of the contents of the specified directory.
-Try typing ls at the Linux prompt.
+If you specify a directory using a path, Is will respond with a listing of the contents of the specified directory.
+Try typing Is at the Linux prompt.